CSE-576-NLP-Pronoun-Resolution/Pronoun-Resolution/Phase 1/NeuralCoref4_spaCy/Readme.md

-# NeuralCoref 4.0: Coreference Resolution in spaCy with Neural Networks.
+# NeuralCoref 4.0: Coreference Resolution in spaCy with Neural Networks

 To run the Coref_Analysis.ipynb, run each block separately.
 - Copy files from git to Google Drive.